-Drill-through reports are created using the Essbase Integration Services Console OLAP Metaoutline standard user interface and are viewed using Essbase Spreadsheet Add-in for Excel or Lotus 1-2-3.
+Drill-through reports are created using the Essbase Integration Services Console OLAP Metaoutline standard user interface and are viewed using Essbase Spreadsheet Add-in for Excel or Lotus 1-2-3 or any other Hyperion drill-through client.

-Table 10 lists the error messages that Essbase Integration Server may generate to Essbase users viewing Drill-through reports.
+Table 11 lists some of the error messages that Essbase Integration Server may generate to Essbase users viewing drill-through reports.
 Italicized words represent variable names inserted in the error message.
 Refer to the error message number in the first column and make a note of it if you need to contact Hyperion Technical Support with a problem.